 - Getting a call by the end of June

 Some pieces of advice for premed students:

-If you truly, in your heart, want to be a physician and that is your path, that is your destiny, you will always want to be a physician no matter what you do.
+If you truly, in your heart, want to be a physician and that is your path, that is your destiny, then you will always want to be a physician, no matter what you do.
 It’s not going to go away.

 Form relationships.
 Meet everybody.
 There are thousands of people applying to medical school.
 Unless you make yourself known, you’re a number.

 Stay persistent if you really want to be a physician.
 Send update letters.
 Meet people on the admissions committees and form relationships with them.If you truly, in your heart, want to be a physician and that is your path, that is your destiny, then you will always want to be a physician, no matter what you do.
 It's not going to go away.Click To Tweet